‘Raptor Salad’ For Lunch! US F-22 Raptor Outgunned, Outmaneuvered By German Eurofighter Typhoon?

 So, the F-22 can see its opponent coming from afar before the opponent sees it and, therefore, destroy the enemy aircraft without its pilot knowing who hit him.
 At the same time, the fifth-generation aircraft also retains super maneuverable characteristics for traditional dogfighting scenarios.

-The Eurofighter Typhoon is powered by two Eurojet EH200 afterburning turbofan engines that each provide 20,000 pounds (90kN) of thrust, delivering a higher TWR of 1.25.
+The Eurofighter Typhoon is powered by two Eurojet EH200 afterburning turbofan engines, each providing 20,000 pounds (90kN) of thrust and delivering a higher TWR of 1.25.

 Higher TWR means the aircraft is relatively light for the amount of thrust its engines produce.
 The Eurofighter’s superior TWR allows it to accelerate rapidly.